vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 * Game developers (and people generally skeptical of Modern C++) should give a chance to a more balanced coding style where carefully chosen abstractions are used to avoid bugs at compile-time whenever possible.

-I can also see another interesting opportunity in the space of debugging tools development to mitigate factors that can make one's debugging experience sub-optimal.
+I can also see another interesting opportunity in the space of debugging tools development to mitigate factors that can make one's debugging experience suboptimal.
 As an example, a user-friendly way to mark some layers of the call stack as "unimportant" (and remember that information between debugging sessions) could be a good starting point.

 However, I am sure of one thing: completely abandoning the safety, readability, flexbility, and expressivity provided by Modern C++ features and abstractions is an extreme and unwise reaction to this problem.